Hearing aids are an investment. When you take care of them, they take care of your hearing health. Luckily caring for your hearing aids is simple.

 Instead, choose a spot for your hearing aids that is high (away from little hands and pets), dry, and part of your daily routine.

 One neat little trick is to put your hearing aids on your charging station every night.
-That way you know exactly where they are when you wake up in the morning (and if you have rechargeable hearing aids, the batteries will be charged!
+That way, you know exactly where they are when you wake up in the morning (and if you have rechargeable hearing aids, the batteries will be charged!
 Win-win!).
 Developing a routine is going to be your safest bet–and following that routine will be vital.
+But if you have small children or pets, it’s safer to put your hearing aid in your bedside drawer or somewhere they can’t reach.

 So, if you had put your hearing aids on your charging station last night, you’d know exactly where to look for them.
 But since not everyone can be that perfect, you have a couple of options.
 First, it’s nice to have a backup pair of hearing aids (an older pair, perhaps).

-Second, some modern hearing aids are Bluetooth enabled with all kinds of features.
-In theory, with the right hearing aid and the right app, you could use your smartphone to at least narrow down the possible locations.
+Second, some modern hearing aids are Bluetooth-enabled with all kinds of features.
+Some hearing aid apps will help you locate your hearing aid.

 It might take you some time, but eventually, you’ll settle into a routine with your hearing aids.
 And then they’ll just become part of your life–a vital and enriching part of your life that you’ll be able to keep easy track of as long as you put them on their charging station every night.